-As of June 30, 2020, client spend retention was 100%, down from 105% as of June 30, 2019.
-We believe that this decline in client spend retention is due in part to the impact of the rapidly changing market and economic conditions caused by the COVID-19 pandemic, which have disrupted the businesses of many of our clients, resulting in a contraction in spend from many of our clients in the first half of 2020.
+As of September 30, 2020, client spend retention was 100%, down from 104% as of September 30, 2019.
+We believe that this decline in client spend retention is due in part to the impact of the rapidly changing market and macroeconomic conditions caused by the COVID-19 pandemic, which has impacted the businesses of many of our clients, resulting in a contraction in spend from some of these clients in the nine months ended September 30, 2020.
 Additionally, client spend retention has declined-from its historically highest levels in 2018 and the first quarter of 2019-following an acceleration in client spend retention that occurred subsequent to the launch of our U.S.-to-U.S. domestic marketplace offering in the second half of 2017, which initiated a substantial increase in the average hourly earnings rate of freelancers.
 These hourly rates stabilized over the course of 2019, causing the reduction in retention rate.
 Moreover, following the launch of our U.S.-to-U.S. domestic marketplace offering, an increasing proportion of U.S. clients are engaging primarily U.S. freelancers.
 We are observing that U.S. clients that engage solely U.S. freelancers post higher-budget projects and pay higher rates initially but, to date, have exhibited lower client spend retention than the rest of our clients.
-As we acquire more mid-market, large enterprise, and global clients in current and future periods, we expect them to continue to make positive contributions to our client spend retention in future years.
+As we acquire more large enterprise, global account, and mid-market clients in current and future periods, we expect them to continue to make positive contributions to our client spend retention in future years.
 However, client spend retention will be challenged by the reduction in recurring client spend as a result of the COVID-19 pandemic.
 For these and other reasons, client spend retention will continue to vary from period to period due to client size and spending behavior, among other factors, including the impact of the ongoing COVID-19 pandemic, the related governmental restrictions intended to prevent its spread, and the resulting macroeconomic downturn on the businesses and spending behavior of our clients.